ladybirdweb/backup-script/README.md

 # Backup-Script

 > **Note** :
-> This is an automated backup script that takes a backup of the Filesystem and Database and uploads the backups to the FTP-Server and retains the backup data for a specified time.
+> This is an automated backup script that takes a backup of the Filesystem and Database in local and also has option to uploads the backups to the FTP-Server and retains the backup data for a specified time.

 > **Warning** :
 > This script works in LINUX BASED server's only